mrezabayat/iamsorush/content/posts/create-arrays/index.md

 ---
 title: "Various ways to create arrays and vectors and their differences in C++"
-date: 2020-12-08T18:10:20+01:00
+date: 2020-12-20T18:10:20+01:00
-image: /images/pingpong.jpg
+image: /images/berry.jpg
 imageQuality: "q65"
 imageAnchor: "Center" # Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 tags: ["C++"]
 categories: "C++"
-summary: "Summary of this page used in cards, and also in SEO description of the page."
-draft: true
+summary: "Different methods to create arrays in C++ are overviewed: c-style array, pointer array, std::vector, std::array, and boost multiarray.
+How the memory is managed by each style and also their practical usage is discussed."
 ---

 ## Introduction

-Different methods to create vectors and arrays in C++ are mentioned.
-How the memory is allocated and managed by each style is discussed.
-Finally, the practical usage of them is discussed.
+Different methods to create arrays in C++ are overviewed: c-style array, pointer array, std::vector, std::array, and boost multiarray.
+How the memory is managed by each style and also their practical usage is discussed.

 ## C array

 A contiguous array can be created by `[]` operator.
 An array of five integers is defined as